uwegeercken/datagenerator2/README.md

     java -cp . com.datamelt.utilities.datagenerator.DataGenerator --help

-The program arguments allow you to override some the the values specified in the yaml files.
+The program arguments allow you to override some the values specified in the yaml files.

-last update: uwe geercken - uwe.geercken@web.de - 2023-06-18
+last update: uwe geercken - uwe.geercken@web.de - 2023-06-23